helinozge/Wine-preferences/README.md

 ## Insights Deep-Dive

-Following the cleaning and consolidation of our dataset, we analyzed 2,048 Spanish red wines with detailed attributes including winery, vintage year, region, price, body, acidity, number of reviews, and rating.
+Following the cleaning and consolidation of our dataset, we analyzed 2,048 Spanish wines with detailed attributes including winery, vintage year, region, price, body, acidity, number of reviews, and rating.
 The goal was to evaluate the influence of key features on consumer preferences and product performance in supermarket settings.

 + Wines from certain Spanish regions will consistently receive higher quality ratings.